clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 C-states and P-states are both CPU power saving mechanisms that are entered under different operating conditions.
-The tradeoff is a slightly longer time to exit these states when the CPU is needed once again.
+The tradeoff is a slightly longer time to exit these states when the CPU is needed.

 .. _c-states-section: